-Gothic, Baroque and Art Nouveau, these are epochs which give Prague his typical face and style.
-Starting from our Hotel, we took a long walk along the Vltava with an ice cold bottle of Kofula, the typical Czech Cola.
+Gothic, Baroque, and Art Nouveau, are epochs that give Prague his typical face and style.
+Starting from our Hotel, we took a long walk along the Vltava with an ice-cold bottle of Kofula, the typical Czech Cola.
 The mild continental climate and the lushly and green grass offer perfect conditions to explore the architectural highlights.
 But not only historical buildings, bridges, and ornaments, also modern pieces can be found all around the city.
-If you cross the bridge „Jiráskův most“ for example, you will find the controversial “Dancing House” from 1996 by Milunić’s and Gehry’s, that is located in the middle of beautiful houses in art nouveau style.
-But take a walk and look yourself, there is a lot to discover in Prague.
+If you cross the bridge „Jiráskův most“ for example, you will find the controversial “Dancing House” from 1996 by Milunić’s and Gehry’s, which is located in the middle of beautiful houses in art nouveau style.
+But take a walk and look at yourself, there is a lot to discover in Prague.

 Escape Room “Mind Maze”

 Lucky us we had a blast of a sunny weekend.
 While wandering around, we decided to have a coffee at the Republic Square at Café Cacao.
 It was a special theme day with original Slovenian Live-Music.
-Sun, delicious coffee and music – life feel so good at this place.
+Sun, delicious coffee, and music – life feels so good at this place.
 Opening hours and more of Café Cacao >

 Bye Bye Prague, Beauty with Vltava (River Moldau)